Austin Location

 If you have been accused of committing an assault or battery offense anywhere in Texas, you will want to be sure that you retain legal counsel without any delay.
 The Law Office of David D. White, PLLC, has been defending people all over the greater Austin area against all kinds of criminal charges for nearly two decades.

-Our firm’s founder is a former prosecutor who understands both sides of the aisle in these cases, and he is admitted to every state court in Texas as well as the United States District Court Northern District of Texas, United States District Court Eastern District of Texas, United States District Court Southern District of Texas, and United States District Court Western District of Texas.
+The firm’s founder, David D. White, has practiced criminal defense exclusively since 2004.
+He is admitted to every state court in Texas as well as the United States District Court Northern District of Texas, United States District Court Eastern District of Texas, United States District Court Southern District of Texas, and United States District Court Western District of Texas.
 You can call (512) 369-3737 or contact our Austin criminal defense attorney online to schedule a free consultation.

 608 West 12th Street, Suite B Austin, TX 78701